pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 This behavior also has a nice geometric intuition.
 The more we decrease the step size the more the Hamiltonian Markov chain can explore the neck of the funnel.
 Consequently, the marginal posterior distribution for $log (\tau)$ stretches further and further towards negative values with the decreasing step size.

-Since in `PyMC3` after tuning we have a smaller step size than `Stan`, the geometery is better explored.
+Since in `PyMC` after tuning we have a smaller step size than `Stan`, the geometery is better explored.

 However, the Hamiltonian transition is still not geometrically ergodic with respect to the centered implementation of the Eight Schools model.
 Indeed, this is expected given the observed bias.